xs4free/static-comments-to-git/README.md

 # Description
 Static-comments-to-git enables you to publish markdown comments (for a blog) to a GIT repository using Azure Functions 2.0.
+The comments are validated using Google reCAPTCHA, Akismet spamchecker and a list of known users that have commented before on the same blog.

 # Settings required to run the function
 This Azure function requires the following settings to run (for local development add them to `local.settings.json`):